-8.1 Unless otherwise specified, all marks are geographic features or navigational marks, buoys, lighthouses and the like.
+8.1 Unless otherwise specified, all marks are geographic features or navigational marks, buoys, lighthouses and the like or virtual marks with GPS position co-ordinates provided.

 9 OBSTRUCTIONS

 - 9.1 The following areas are designated as obstructions: - (a) A line between Point Jerningham light and the nearest point of land at Point Jerningham. - (b) A line between the Steeple Rock/Te Aroaro-o-Kupe light and Steeple Rock/ Te Aroaro-o-Kupe. - (c) A line between Thoms Rock and the nearest point of land. - (d) Other obstructions listed in the race appendix for each race.